-When you start earning between £116 and £162 every week, your contributions have to be treated as a sum that is being paid to protect your individual records of National Insurance.

-It is principally to make sure that your National Insurance contributions and your taxes are being correctly recorded against your name and your account.
+When you start earning between £116 and £162 every week, your contributions will be treated as a sum that is being paid to protect your individual records of National Insurance.
+This is principally to make sure that your National Insurance contributions and your taxes are being correctly recorded against your name and your account.

 How do you apply for a National Insurance Number?

 Concerning your interview, Jobcentre Plus will write to you and ask you to attend an interview.
 In this interview, you will be asked about your occupational circumstances and the reason for applying for a National Insurance Number.

-The number will resemble something such as AB123456C.
-Should you move residence or are staying at a place other than what is listed on your passport identity document, you have to keep the Department for Work and Pensions informed.
+The number will resemble something such as “AB123456C”.
+Should you move residence or begin staying at a place other than which is listed on your passport identity document, you will have to keep the Department for Work and Pensions informed.